siddharatha/sfdx-bfo/README.md

 # todo

-* sfdx bfo:split -b false as default , always generate with false values
+* sfdx bfo:split -b false as default , always generate with false values.
+Specific guideline for release team to make sure they generate only true values when split and when merge.
 * clean up profiles, permissionsets, labels folders, do not clean up splits.

 # onboarding